Justin Willman

 Justin Willman (born July 11, 1980) is an American magician, comedian, producer, and television personality.
 He is the creator and star of Magic for Humans on Netflix.
 The third season of Magic for Humans was released on May 15, 2020.
 He has made regular appearances on The Tonight Show, The Ellen DeGeneres Show, and Conan.
 His debut comedy/magic special Sleight of Mouth premiered on Comedy Central in 2015.
-He hosts the shows Cupcake Wars, Halloween Wars, King of Cones on the Food Network, Disney's Win, Lose or Draw on Disney Channel, along with Baking Impossible on Netflix.
-Willman resides in Los Angeles with his wife Jillian Sipkins and son Jackson Willman and daughter Rosie Willman.
+He has hosted the shows Cupcake Wars, Halloween Wars, King of Cones on the Food Network, Disney's Win, Lose or Draw on Disney Channel, along with Baking Impossible and The Magic Prank Show with Justin Willman on Netflix.

-Early life
+Personal life

 Born in St. Louis, Missouri, Justin Willman began entertaining at the age of 12, after breaking both of his arms.
 His orthopedic surgeon recommended he learn card tricks as an alternative to occupational therapy and to get the dexterity back in his hands.
 Soon he was performing for friends and family then eventually at birthday parties under the stage name "Justin Kredible" (a play on the words just incredible), a name given to him by his mother.
 He has since dropped the stage name, using his given name Justin Willman in all of his professional work.

 Willman graduated from Ladue Horton Watkins High School in St. Louis, then graduated from Emerson College in Boston, where he majored in broadcast journalism.
 He was raised Catholic.

+Willman resides in Los Angeles with his wife Jillian Sipkins, son Jackson Willman, and daughter Rosie Willman.